• Home

 Uncontested Divorce

 With an uncontested divorce, the couple is not in a contest.
-Essentially, they are on the same page about the terms of agreement regarding all of the aforementioned arrangements.
+Essentially, they are on the same page regarding the terms of agreement regarding all of the aforementioned arrangements.
 Since they agree, there is no need to go to the courts to litigate any issues.

 This is a simpler process.
 After the couple agrees in writing, fill out the divorce forms, and submit the paperwork – the next steps are brief.
 There’s likely to be a short hearing for a judge, and then the divorce follows soon after.